 The District Board of Health, in accordance with the Ohio Revised Code, defines records as including the following: any document – paper, electronic (including, but not limited to, e-mail), or other format – that is created or received by, or comes under the jurisdiction of a public office that documents the organization, functions, policies, decisions, procedures, operations, or other activities of the office.
 All records of the District Board of Health are public unless they are specifically exempt from disclosure under the Ohio Revised Code.

 It is the policy of the District Board of Health that, as required by Ohio law, records will be organized and maintained so that they are readily available for inspection and copying during regular business hours.

 Not all of the District Board of Health’s records are “public records.”
 The Ohio Revised Code exempts certain records from disclosure.
 These exemptions to the Public Records Act will be narrowly construed by this office in favor of disclosure.
 This office may seek a legal review prior to determining whether an exemption applies.

 Each request for public records will be evaluated for a response using the following guidelines:

-Although no specific language is required to make a request, the requester will at least identify the records requested with sufficient clarity to allow the public office to identify, retrieve, and review the records.
-If it is not clear what records are being sought, the records custodian will contact the requester for clarification, and can assist the requestor in revising the request by informing the requestor of the manner in which the office keeps its records.
+Although no specific language is required to make a request, the requestor will at least identify the records requested with sufficient clarity to allow the public office to identify, retrieve, and review the records.
+If it is not clear what records are being sought, the records custodian will contact the requestor for clarification and can assist the requestor in revising the request by informing the requestor of the manner in which the office keeps its records.

-The requester does not have to put a records request in writing, and does not have to provide his or her identity or the intended use of the requested public record.
+The requestor does not have to put a records request in writing and does not have to provide his or her identity or the intended use of the requested public record.
 However, this information may be requested when it would enhance the ability to comply with the request.

 Public records are to be available for inspection during regular business hours 8:00am to 4:30pm Monday through Friday, with the exception of published holidays.
 Public records will be made available for inspection promptly.